flare-foundation/docs/docs/tech/state-connector.md

     5. Now that you know that the retrieved data has been agreed upon by the consensus, you can use it.
     **Look for your request inside the returned data**.
-    If it is not present, your request was deemed **invalid** (e.g. the queried transaction was not present).
+    If it is not present, your request was deemed **invalid** (for example, the queried transaction was not present).

         Otherwise, your request is valid and you can find any extra information about it in the data array.